Skip to main content

 10

-IMPORTANT: If you do not do this, Google Analytics will not be able to tell you what keywords potential buyers used to find your listings.
+IMPORTANT: If you do not do this, Google Analytics will not be able to tell you what keywords shoppers used to find your listings.

 11